dnadalini/PULP-TrainLib-Tutorial/README.md

 To install all the components required by PULP-TrainLib, simply:
 - source install_ub18.sh

+Then, close the installation terminal and open a new one.

 An experimental setup for Ubuntu 22 is provided, but not guarantee to work.

 ## Executing tests of PULP-TrainLib